Equivalent Dichotomies for Triangle Detection in Subgraph, Induced, and Colored H-Free Graphs: Acknowledgments

 In this section, we prove the following theorem: \begin{restatable}{theorem}{inducedtosubgraph} For every $3$-colorable pattern $H$ containing at most one triangle, there exists a $3$-colorable pattern $\Hplus$ containing the same number of triangles as $H$, such that Triangle Detection in induced $H$-free graphs reduces to Triangle Detection in $\Hplus$-free graphs.
 Specifically, suppose there is an algorithm for Triangle Detection in $\Hplus$-free graphs that runs in time $T(N)$ on $N$-vertex graphs and succeeds with probability at least $2/3$.
-In that case, there is an algorithm for Triangle Detection in induced $H$-free graphs running in time
+In that case, there is an algorithm for Triangle Detection in induced $H$-free graphs running in time and succeeding with probability at least $1-\Order(1/n)$. \end{restatable} Note that the $n^{3/2} \cdot T(\sqrt{n})$ term in the time complexity dominates the $n^{2.5}$ term whenever $T(N) = \tilde\Omega(N^2)$ (which corresponds to linear time in the input size for dense graphs).